 Cordless Clipper: I’ve used the Wahl Arco Clipper for years.
 I invested in this for use in-between major grooming sessions on my Cocker.
 It is lightweight, allows for precise trimming, comes with two rechargeable batteries.
 The 5-in-1 fine blade adjusts between a 9, 10, 15, 30, and a 40 for a variety of cutting lengths.
 More about blade sizes and cutting lengths shortly.

-Corded Clipper: My go-to clipper is the Andis Ultraedge super 2-speed detachable blade clipper.
-It is corded but is very quiet and has two speeds.
+Corded Clipper: My go-to clipper is the Andis Ultraedge super 2-speed detachable blade clipper – it is corded but is very quiet and has two speeds.
 I primarily use it on high.
-I prefer to interchange the blades and I keep two of each blade size orel=”nofollow” n hand.
+I prefer to interchange the blades and I keep two of each blade size on hand.
 You’ll see why shortly.
 This one weighs a bit more than the Wahl Arco Clipper, but I love it for a full groom and the ability to change out the blades.

 Wahl Clipper Oil: Use this for maintenance and optimal performance after every use with your clippers.
 It is important to oil and clean blades to keep blades from becoming dull and the clipper itself lubricated.